DASnoeken/Multi-threaded_Mathproblem/README.md

 can check all numbers 11 to 100.000.000 in about 2.7s.
 The same settings for a single thread takes about 20s.
 So the application of multi-threading increases the speed by a factor of about 7.4.

+Note: when using the -O3 tag on the compiler, I can get all numbers from 11 to 100.000.000 in 0.8s.
+On a single thread, it takes about
+5s when the -O3 tag is used.

 ## The math problem explained
 Take any number with multiple digits (i.e. >=10) and multiply all the digits together.
 Then take the result and multiply all the digits again.
 Continue this pattern until you reach a single digit number (i.e. result is element of [0,9]).
 The result of the problem is the